Law and Justice Go Planetary

 Location: NYU Law, Vanderbilt Hall, Greenberg Lounge, 40 Washington Square South, New York.

-This event is co-organized by NYU School of Law, The Biodiversity and Ecosystems Services Network (BES-Net) Consortium, Soka Gakkai International, SwedBio, and the Climate Development and Knowledge Network (CDKN) and supported by the Office of the United Nations High Commissioner for Human Rights (OHCHR) and the Convention on Biological Diversity (CBD) Secretariat.
+This event is co-organized by NYU School of Law, The Biodiversity and Ecosystems Services Network (BES-Net) Consortium, Soka Gakkai International, SwedBio, and the Climate and Development Knowledge Network (CDKN) and supported by the Office of the United Nations High Commissioner for Human Rights (OHCHR) and the Convention on Biological Diversity (CBD) Secretariat.

 The one-day event held during New York Climate Week, will examine how planetary thinking can reorient law-framing and application, knowledge-making practices, and financing arrangements towards just interventions for our collective ability to sustain and improve life for all.